 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy ?
 Thank you!

-Are you busy?
-I know I am busy.
-I’m so busy, I ate out a bunch last month because I just did not want to cook.
+Truth time: I ate out a bunch last month because I just did not want to cook.
 B didn’t want to cook, and we both were over peanut butter sandwiches.
 Enter: budget-busting restaurants.

 You know what would have been helpful?
 Having a meal delivered right to our door!
 And I don’t mean pizza.
 I mean a healthy meal I can cook myself and still feel relatively healthy.
 The other day, I was lurking around Groupon.com and saw a Groupon for a discount on a local meal delivery service in our area.
 It was super cheap too, and I was very tempted.